Quirin Fleckenstein

 Abstract:

-I quantify the contribution of intermediary agency frictions to the cyclicality of lending by collateralized loan obligations (CLOs).
+I study the role of intermediary agency frictions in the cyclicality of lending by collateralized loan obligations (CLOs).
 CLOs’ cost of debt contains significant compensation for agency problems arising from CLOs’ discretion in trading.
-Agency problems intensify in volatile periods, raising CLOs’ cost of debt, reducing the issuance of new CLOs, and affecting real outcomes in CLO-dependent firms.
-To mitigate this effect, CLOs issued in volatile periods restrict their discretion, which, however, also limits valuable trading.
-Using a structural model, I estimate that one third of the steep fall in CLO issuance during volatile periods is due to agency frictions.
+Agency problems intensify in volatile periods, raising CLOs’ cost of debt, and reducing the issuance of new CLOs.
+To mitigate this effect, CLOs issued in volatile periods restrict their discretion, which, however, also limits profitable trading.
+Using a structural model, I estimate that agency frictions can explain about one-third of the steep fall in CLO issuance during volatile periods.

 Nonbank Lending and Credit Cyclicality with Manasa Gopal, German Gutierrez, and Sebastian Hillenbrand